What Are Jalousie Windows?

 Before making a final decision, there are several factors worth considering.
 While they offer a beautiful design element and lots of air flow, common criticisms of jalousie windows include their availability and that they are not airtight when closed.

-Let’s take a look at some of the pros and cons of jalousie windows.
+Let’s take a look at some of the benefits and drawbacks of jalousie windows.

 -